Cohomology of vector bundles on the moduli space of parabolic connections on $\mathbb{P}^1$ minus $5$ points: Introduction

 \subsection{Outline of the paper}

 We briefly outline the contents of this paper.
-In Section \ref{chapter_jacobian_line_bundle}, we will compute the cohomology of torsion-free sheaves on twisted compactified Jacobians, which is needed to show Proposition \ref{pre_compactified_locus}.
-In Section \ref{M_H} and \ref{M_bar}, we will show Proposition \ref{pre_compactified_locus} and \ref{pre_compactified_vanish} by studying the behavior of $\xi_x$ on $\cM_H$ and $\overline{\cM}$ respectively.
-In Section \ref{Proof_of_Theorem2}, we will show Theorem \ref{main2} following the strategy given by Arinkin \cite{AF}.
-In Section \ref{Section_GLC-like}, we will explain the relationship between our main results and the geometric Langlands correspondence.
+In \zcref{chapter_jacobian_line_bundle}, we will compute the cohomology of torsion-free sheaves on twisted compactified Jacobians, which is needed to show Proposition \zcref{pre_compactified_locus}.
+In \zcref{M_H} and \zcref{M_bar}, we will show Proposition \zcref{pre_compactified_locus} and \zcref{pre_compactified_vanish} by studying the behavior of $\xi_x$ on $\cM_H$ and $\overline{\cM}$ respectively.
+In \zcref{Proof_of_Theorem2}, we will show Theorem \zcref{main2} following the strategy given by Arinkin \cite{AF}.
+In \zcref{Section_GLC-like}, we will explain the relationship between our main results and the geometric Langlands correspondence.